ArsenTech/idea-checklist/README.md

 - Review Completed Ideas For Reference.
 - Revisit Saved Ideas When The Respective Viewer Is Available and Returned To The Stream.

+## Versioning
+This website follows [Semantic Versioning](https://semver.org/).
+You can view the full [Changelog](https://github.com/ArsenTech/idea-checklist/blob/main/CHANGELOG.md) for details on each website version.

 ## Bugs and Feature Requests
 If you want to report a bug or request a Feature, write an Issue, and I'll be in touch with you soon.